torvalds/linux/Documentation/hid/hid-sensor.rst

 HID Sensor specification defines two special sensor usage types.
-Since they don't represent a standard sensor, it is not possible to define using Linux IIO type interfaces.
+Since they don't represent a standard sensor, it is not possible to define using GNU/Linux IIO type interfaces.
 The purpose of these sensors is to extend the functionality or provide a way to obfuscate the data being communicated by a sensor.
 Without knowing the